pattukkaaran/Cassette/_posts/2020-01-17-mizhiyil-ninnum-❤️.md

 <pre>

-“Everything that is made beautiful and fair and lovely is made for the eye of one who sees.”
+“**Everything that is made beautiful and fair and lovely is made for the eye of one who sees.**”

 </pre>